Units, zero-divisors and idempotents in rings graded by torsion-free groups: Preliminaries on group graded rings

 \begin{proof} Take $a\in R$ and $b\in R_H$.
 Put $a':=a-\pi_H(a)$.
 Clearly, $a=a'+\pi_H(a)$ and $\Supp(a') \subseteq G \setminus H$.
 If $g\in G \setminus H$ and $h\in H$, then $gh \notin H$.
 Thus, $\Supp(a'b) \subseteq G \setminus H$.
 Hence, $\pi_H(ab)=\pi_H((a'+\pi_H(a))b)= \pi_H(a'b)+\pi_H(\pi_H(a)b) =0+\pi_H(a)b=\pi_H(a)b$.
 Analogously, one may show that $\pi_H(ba) = b\pi_H(a)$. \end{proof}

-\begin{lemma} Suppose that the $G$-gradation on $R$ is non-degenerate.
+\begin{lemma} Suppose that the $G$-grading on $R$ is non-degenerate.
 Let $H$ be a subgroup of $G$ and let $r \in R_H$.
-The following two assertions hold: \begin{enumerate}[{\rm (i)}] \item $r$ is a left (right) zero-divisor in $R_H$ if and only if $r$ is a left (right) zero-divisor in $R$;
+The following assertions hold: \begin{enumerate}[{\rm (i)}] \item $r$ is a left (right) zero-divisor in $R_H$ if and only if $r$ is a left (right) zero-divisor in $R$;

 \item $r$ is left (right) invertible in $R_H$ if and only if $r$ is left (right) invertible in $R$. \end{enumerate} \end{lemma}